jrheinlaender/sailonline_pi/README.md

 ## IDE setup & debugging

 This is totally dependant on the IDE that is being used.
 Basically the IDE needs to have both OpenCPN and the Plugin open in the IDE so that the IDE can do debugging.
 OpenCPN will/should be built with DEBUG as should the Plugin.
 The simplest way to continue is to use Plugin Manger once to setup your plugin correctly, i.e. all the directories and files.
-This can be done once you have a working plugin, testplugin_pi does work so if you base your plugin on this code, to start with, you should have an installable plugin if it compiles successfully.
+This can be done once you have a working plugin, sailonline_pi does work so if you base your plugin on this code, to start with, you should have an installable plugin if it compiles successfully.
 Then you can use the 'Local build' process to create the installable package.

 The IDE needs to be setup to run OpenCPN with the "-p" option so that all data and programs exist in the location the opencpn executable is or sub-directories of this location.
 Now you can use Plugin Manager to install your plugin.
 You will need to have set 'CatalogExpert=1' in the [Plugins] section of the opencpn.conf/ini file so that you get full access to the facilities in Plugin Manager.